 The Boyfriend Project by Farrah Rochon receives a solid 4 STARS from me.
 I can’t help it.
 I’m so darn giddy about this story because it’s a true representation of who Black people are.
 Farrah Rochon nails it.
 I think I may even have a slight girl crush on her now.

-I’ll be honest with you, this could have been a 5 STAR read if it wasn’t written in third person.
-It takes a lot for me to connect with a romance story if I’m not put into the characters heads.
+I’ll be honest with you, this could have been a 5 STAR read if it wasn’t written in the third person.
+It takes a lot for me to connect with a romance story if I’m not put into the character’s heads.
 I can’t completely fall in love with a couple’s journey as an outsider looking in, I need to be on the inside.
 That’s just me.
-I was mentally changing the pronouns while reading in order I could connect on a more intimate level.
+I was mentally changing the pronouns while reading in the order I could connect on a more intimate level.

 The book starts off with a healthy amount of drama that sets up for the perfect storyline.
-It follows the synopsis to the book which I can appreciate.
+It follows the synopsis of the book which I can appreciate.
 I hate when a synopsis is just a flat out lie to get me to read the book.

 Let’s start with our beautiful and sexy leading lady, Samiah.
 BTW – I adore her name.
 So cute!
 Samiah is everything I want to be when I grow up.
 She’s is the total package.
 Samiah has a great career, money, car, fancy condo, etc. What she doesn’t have is a partner to share it with, but not for a lack of trying.
 The dating scene in Austin, TX apparently isn’t that good, according to her.
 I don’t personally know, but that’s what the book tells us.